 The cosy separate dining room seats 8 people comfortably.
 Or you can enjoy an al fresco meal on the patio and watch the passing whales (September to November) or the kangaroos at sunset.

 With the easy-to-park-at Woolworths supermarket Tura Beach only 5 minutes’ drive away, and the lakeside town of Merimbula only 10 minutes away, you will find everything you need for a perfect holiday.

-Try some of the local gourmet products from Bega Valley producers such as Disaster Bay Chillies, SPROUT Eden Cafe & Local Produce, Pambula Wholefood, Eden Smokehouse, Merimbula Fresh Seafoods and Wild Ryes Baking Co or visit one of the many local markets selling fresh produce.
+Try some of the local gourmet products from Bega Valley producers such as Disaster Bay Chillies, SPROUT Eden Cafe & Local Produce, Pambula Wholefood, Sapphire Smokehouse Eden, Merimbula Fresh Seafoods and Wild Ryes Baking Co or visit one of the many local markets selling fresh produce.

 If you’d prefer to eat out, enjoy the outstanding coffee at the Waterfront Cafe in Merimbula, right at the lake’s edge, MorMors or Valentina in the centre of Merimbula, or seafood at the Merimbula Wharf Restaurant and Aquarium.

 For a special lunch or night out, try Wheelers Seafood Restaurant between Merimbula and Pambula (they also have a take away shop if you’re hankering for some fish and chips!).